saurav-sinha-3141/notepad-sharp/README.md

 ## Introduction

-**cmd-crt-notepad** is a utility that lets you create Windows commands effortlessly.
+**notepad-sharp** is a utility that lets you create Windows commands effortlessly.
 By using your preferred programming language (Python, Java, C, etc.), you can customize and extend the functionality of your Windows Command Prompt.

 ## Installation

-To get started with **cmd-crt-notepad**, follow these simple steps:
+To get started with **notepad-sharp**, follow these simple steps:

 1. **Download the Files**
    - Download `notepad#.py` and `notepad#.bat` from this repository.